Technology has revolutionized teaching and learning. Lectures and seminars no longer have to be confined to the classroom.

 The figure is expected to decrease to $2.035 billion in 2021.

-The Federal Government spends a lot of money facilitating its employees’ professional development while driving up e-learning market size in 2018.
+The Federal Government spends a lot of money facilitating its employees’ professional development while driving up e-learning market size.

 19. In 2018, 82% of respondents stated that their online education programs were aimed at adult students returning to school after an absence.